University Graduation Requirements

 Candidates who satisfactorily complete all requirements in a teacher licensure program may ask the University to recommend them for teaching licenses.
 A College of Education and Human Sciences graduate who desires to teach in Wisconsin will apply for that license using the WI Department of Public Instruction’s (DPI), ELO (Electronic Licensing Online).

 Upon completion of all program and University requirements, a student’s information will be forwarded to WI DPI verifying program completion, (including the completion of all required tests), that a degree has been awarded, and what programs the teaching candidate shall be licensed in.
-Candidates will then apply for their 5 year Initial License, using a credit card (debit cards are not accepted) and after processing, will access their account and print their own license.
+Candidates will then apply for their license, using a credit card (debit cards are not accepted) and after processing, will access their account and print their own license.